emetriq/gouseragents/README.md

 # gouseragents

-Accurate list of desktop, phone, tablet and tv user agents.
+Accurate and fresh list of desktop, phone, tablet and tv user agents.

 # install